ibexa/documentation-developer/docs/updating/from_2.5/update_from_2.5.md

 ---
 target_version: '3.2'
-latest_tag: '3.2.8'
+latest_tag: '3.3.10'
 ---

 # From 2.5

-This update procedure applies if you have a v2.5 installation.
+This update procedure applies if you are using v2.5.

 Go through the following steps to update to the latest v3.3 LTS (v[[= latest_tag =]]).